RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/_index.md

 #### Cannot create Redis v6.x Active-Active databases with modules

 You cannot create Active-Active databases that use Redis version 6.0 or 6.2 with modules.
 Databases that use Redis version 7.2 do not have this limitation.

 This limitation will be fixed in a future maintenance release.

+### Firewalld configuration fails on RHEL 9 due to file permissions

+When you install Redis Enterprise Software version 7.4.2 on RHEL 9, `firewalld` configuration fails to add the `redislabs` service if `/etc/firewalld/services/redislabs-clients.xml` and `/etc/firewalld/services/redislabs.xml` are owned by `redislabs` instead of `root`.

+As a workaround:

+1. Change the files' owner and group to `root`:

+    ```sh
+    $ chown root:root /etc/firewalld/services/redislabs-clients.xml
+    $ chown root:root /etc/firewalld/services/redislabs.xml
+    ```

+1. Add the `redislabs` service to `firewalld`:

+    ```sh
+    $ systemctl daemon-reload
+    $ systemctl restart firewalls
+    $ /bin/firewall-cmd --add-service=redislabs
+    ```

+This limitation will be fixed in a future maintenance release.